Artists' Shelter: Programs and services

-Notable Artists

-Several prominent Myanmar artists have been affiliated with Artist's Shelter, including Min Ko Naing, Tu Tu, Min Maw Kun, Lynn Lynn, Anegga, Na Gyi, Daung, Paing Phyoe Thu, Aung Myint Myat, Thazin Nyunt Aung and Novem Htoo, etc. These artists have used their talents to raise awareness about the situation in Myanmar and to advocate for Freedom of Expression.

-Impact
+Impact and fundraising

-Artist's Shelter has had a significant impact on the lives of Myanmar artists in exile.
 By providing a safe and supportive environment, the organization has enabled artists to continue their work and contribute to the community in exile.
-Additionally, Artist's Shelter has played a role in preserving Myanmar's artists' works in exile and ensuring that the voices of its artists are heard.
+Additionally, Artists' Shelter has played a role in preserving Myanmar's artists' works in exile and ensuring that the voices of its artists are heard.
+Artists' Shelter has established a significant footprint in international advocacy and diaspora fundraising.
+Through its global film screenings initiatives, most notably the "Daring Flowers", the organization screened short films in 37 cities across 14 countries.
+The proceeds were distributed to support exiled artist families, war refugees, internally displaced people (IDP) camps, and communities affected by natural disaster.

+Notable artists

+Many prominent Myanmar artists have been affiliated with Artists' Shelter, including Min Ko Naing, Tu Tu, Min Maw Kun, Lynn Lynn, Anegga, Na Gyi, Daung, Paing Phyoe Thu, Aung Myint Myat, Thazin Nyunt Aung and Novem Htoo.
+These artists have used their talents to raise awareness about the situation in Myanmar and to advocate for Freedom of Expression.

 Partnerships

-Artist's Shelter has established partnerships with various organizations locally, such as AJAR, AAPP, Spring University Myanmar and Burma Academy.
+Artists' Shelter has established partnerships with various organizations locally, such as AJAR, AAPP, Spring University Myanmar and Burma Academy.
 These partnerships have helped to expand the organization's reach and resources, allowing it to better serve the needs of Myanmar artists.